Ali-Alkhazal/VS-Code-Folder/MyPlannerApp/README.md

+# Planner App

-This is a personel planner website to manage tasks and check them by date, the goul is to experment with ui and make simple yet effective planner site.
+This is a personal planner website designed to manage tasks and track them by date.
+The goal is to experiment with UI and create a simple yet effective planner site.

-The site has:
-The ability to add and delete tasks
-Check done or finished tasks
+## Features
+- Add/delete tasks
+- Mark tasks as complete
-the tasks are organized by due date (from earliest to later)READ
+- Tasks sorted by due date

+## Technologies Used
+- HTML / CSS / JavaScript